harsh-xit/html-portfolio/README.md

 # html-portfolio
-Contains HTML based projects built by me.
+Contains HTML based portfolio that is having links of the basic projects I built during learning the language.